breezy-weather/breezy-weather/HELP.md

 First of all, address lookup is absolutely not required to get an accurate forecast, since it’s based on your longitude and latitude, not on your address, which is a totally different process.

-If it’s still an important matter to you, you will need to choose as your main source [a weather source supporting reverse geocoding](https://github.com/breezy-weather/breezy-weather/blob/main/docs/SOURCES.md#location).
+If it’s still an important matter to you, you can select an address lookup source in the location settings.

-**New in v5.4.3 (unreleased):** you can now select your address lookup source.

 ## Troubleshooting errors